June 4, 2024•6 min read••

 import { withUser } from './withUser'; import UserInfo from './UserInfo'; const UserInfoWithLoader = withUser(UserInfo, 234); <UserInfoWithLoader />;

-This will load user data for user ID 234 and pass it to UserInfo
+This will load user data for user ID 234 and pass it to UserInfo as a prop.

 Now let's take it a step further and create an HOC that not only loads data but also allows editing it.
-We'll call this HOC withEditableUser
+We'll call this HOC withEditableUser.

-import React, { useState, useEffect } from 'react'; import axios from 'axios'; export const withEditableUser = (Component, userId) => { return (props) => { const [originalUser, setOriginalUser] = useState(null); const [user, setUser] = useState(null); useEffect(() => { const fetchUser = async () => { const response = await axios.get(`/users/${userId}`); setOriginalUser(response.data); setUser(response.data); }; fetchUser(); }, [userId]); const onChangeUser = (changes) => { setUser({ ...user, ...changes }); }; const onSaveUser = async () => { const response = await axios.post(`/users/${userId}`, user); setOriginalUser(response.data); setUser(response.data); }; const onResetUser = () => { setUser(originalUser); }; return ( <Component {...props} user={user} onChangeUser={onChangeUser} onSaveUser={onSaveUser} onResetUser={onResetUser} /> ); }; };
+withEditableUser.js.useState and useEffect to manage and fetch user data.import React, { useState, useEffect } from 'react'; import axios from 'axios'; export const withEditableUser = (Component, userId) => { return (props) => { const [originalUser, setOriginalUser] = useState(null); const [user, setUser] = useState(null); useEffect(() => { const fetchUser = async () => { const response = await axios.get(`/users/${userId}`); setOriginalUser(response.data); setUser(response.data); }; fetchUser(); }, [userId]); const onChangeUser = (changes) => { setUser({ ...user, ...changes }); }; const onSaveUser = async () => { const response = await axios.post(`/users/${userId}`, user); setOriginalUser(response.data); setUser(response.data); }; const onResetUser = () => { setUser(originalUser); }; return ( <Component {...props} user={user} onChangeUser={onChangeUser} onSaveUser={onSaveUser} onResetUser={onResetUser} /> ); }; };

 To use this HOC, import it and wrap your component: